In this section

 can cause serious wound infections.

 antibiotics.
-Staph that is resistant to the antibiotic Methicillin
+Staph that is resistant to the antibiotic methicillin

-People in the community often refer to MRSA as 'Golden
+People in the community often refer to MRSA as 'golden

-Staph' because the pus is yellow.
+staph' because the infected pus is yellow in colour.

 A staph or MRSA infection normally only develops in the elderly,

 the very sick or those who have an open wound.
 It can only be